richardvenneman/appsignal-docs/source/support/debugging.html.md

 ---
 title: "Debugging AppSignal"
+description: "A debugging procedure used to debug problems with AppSignal or the setup in an application monitored by AppSignal."
 ---

 When a support request comes in at support@appsignal.com we have a couple procedures to debug where a problem might come from.

 Since it's good to share, here are a couple of our procedures.

 Also see our list of [known issues](/support/known-issues.html) for a list of problems that might affect your application.

 ## Table of Contents